orstavik/cloudflare-tutorial/docs/2a_LifeCycle/newChapters/5_Pattern_ResponseRace.md

 Each action in the figure above convert one (or more states) into one of two new states: success or error.
 The black arrows signify the potential successful outcome of an action; the red arrow is the potential when the function `throw` an `Error`.

-Each action will wait until all its incoming states has been given a value.
-And each action can represent an optional  If an incoming state is optional, meaning that an action should start even though the incoming state is not fulfilled, the action will begin even when the incoming state has yet to be made.
-Optional, incoming states are prefixed with `*` in the argument list of the action.
+Each action waits until all its incoming states has been given a value (except when the incoming state is marked optional with the prefix `x`).
+It is unknown if an action will `Error`.
+It is unknown how much time each action will take.
+This means that it is unknown exactly which path and which functions will end up fulfilling the `response` in the application.

-Actions that have incoming states and outcoming states are called computers;
-Actions that have zero outgoing states and only incoming states are called observers.

-The RR starts with a `request` state and returns a `Promise` with the end `.response` state + a list of Promises for all the observer states.

-In JS, the RR graph is represented as an array of `[arguments, action, outcome, error]`:

 ## Todo: Open issue